Solimaaan/Computer-Architecture/README.md

 # Computer-Architecture
-Implementing the VOn-Neumann computer architecture using Java
+Implementing the Von-Neumann computer architecture using Java

+This project was completed on June 2022